Lifestyle cataract surgery suitability criteria

 How lifestyle cataract surgery works

 The surgeon makes the corneal incision and softens the cataract.
-An ultrasound probe emulsifies the cloudy lens into pieces and suctions them out.
+An ultrasound probe emulsifies the clouded lens into pieces and suctions them out.

 The surgeon then puts the new lens implant in the eye.
 The incision heals on its own without stitches.